-Shoulder surgery might be necessary for severe joint damage or deterioration and could involve soft tissue repair or even total joint replacement.
-At SportsMED Orthopedic Surgery & Spine Center in Huntsville, Madison, Athens, and Decatur, Alabama, the board-certified physicians specialize in all forms of shoulder surgery, using minimally invasive techniques wherever possible.
-Call the office nearest you today or use the online form to book an appointment.
+For severe joint damage or deterioration, shoulder surgery might be necessary and could involve soft tissue repair or even a total joint replacement.
+At SportsMED, the board-certified physicians specialize in all forms of shoulder surgery, using minimally invasive techniques wherever possible.
+Call us today or use the online form to book an appointment at any of our four locations servicing the communities of Huntsville, Madison, Athens, and Decatur, Alabama.

-You might need shoulder surgery if you damage your shoulder or have a degenerative problem in the joint that isn’t getting better with conservative treatments.
+You might need shoulder surgery if your shoulder is damaged or if you have a degenerative problem in the joint that isn’t getting better with conservative treatments.

 Your shoulders are the most flexible joints in your body, with an almost 360-degree range of motion that enables you to put your hands virtually anywhere you need.
 However, the shoulder joint’s mobility leaves it vulnerable as it lacks the stability of a less mobile joint.